 Agent Dunham and the Bishops investigate the deaths of a group of people who died from radiation poisoning in a diner.
 They believe the source of the radiation was Emily Kramer, a young woman who had vanished two weeks previously and was probably being held against her will.
 When another young woman, Claire Williams, disappears the investigators believe someone may be conducting experiments.
 Dr. Bishop believes the emanations from Kramer were microwaves and she may in fact have been developed as a walking weapon.
 They trace the research to the head of a pharmaceutical firm David Esterbrook, who has a history of promoting off the wall ideas.
 Nina Sharp has information and strikes a bargain with Peter Bishop.
-Written by

 Did You Know?